-- Provides instruction in the core courses of Government, Modern World History, and American Studies 2
+- Provides instruction in the core courses of American Studies 2, American Government and Modern World History.

-- Encourages students to select electives from a wide range of courses such as Economics, Geography, Law and Society, National and Global Issues, Psychology, and Sociology
+- Encourages students to select electives from a wide range of courses such as Black & African American Studies, Economics, Geography, Law and Society, National and Global Issues, Psychology, Sociology and World War 2.

-- Provides opportunities for advanced, honors level study in Advanced Placement courses in United States History, World History, European History, Psychology, Human Geography, Macroeconomics, Microeconomics, United States Government and Politics, Comparative Government and Politics.
+- Provides opportunities for Advanced Placement courses in United States History, Modern World History, European History, Psychology, Human Geography, Macroeconomics, Microeconomics, United States Government and Politics, Comparative Government and Politics.

-- Offers International Baccalaureate classes in History of Europe and History of the Americas in both higher and standard levels and in Theory of Knowledge
+- Offers International Baccalaureate classes in History of Europe and History of the Americas, in both higher and standard levels, Theory of Knowledge and Economics.

-- Encourages participation in curricular activities inside and outside the classroom such as National History Day, Mock Trial, Frederick County Association of Student Councils, State Page selection, Model U.N., Law Day, and Fed Challenge
+- Encourages participation in extracurricular activities such as National History Day, Mock Trial, Frederick County Association of Student Councils (FCASC), Maryland General Assembly Page Program, Model U.N., Econ Challenge and Law Day.